Scholae aestivae in Italia:

 Participants will take their meals and sleep at the Zia Carmela (“Aunt Carmela”) three-star hotel, around 100 metres from the De Marco palace.
-The hotel has an outdoor swimming pool.
 Accommodation consists of a double room, with an en-suite bathroom and internet connection (however, we cannot entirely rule out the possibility that it will stop working sometimes).

-For single rooms a supplement will apply.
-If many participants ask for single rooms, they might be accommodated in a different hotel, not far from the De Marco palace.
+For single rooms a daily supplement of 30 euros will apply.
+If many participants ask for single rooms, they might be accommodated in a different hotel, for instance the soggiorno Boccuti, not far from the De Marco palace.

-Registration closes on May the 17th.
-However, it might be closed before, as soon as the maximum number of 35 participants is reached: so hurry up!
+Registration closes on May the 21st.
+However, it might be closed before, as soon as the maximum number of 30 participants is reached.
+So apply sooner rather than later!

-To register for the Scholae Latinae, please complete and send this form, and send a deposit by bank transfer, according to the option chosen (see below).
+To register for the Scholae Latinae, please fill out the form at the bottom of the page and send a deposit according to the option chosen.
+Upon receiving the application, you will be provided all details needed to make the bank transfer.
 Registration is only valid upon receipt of the deposit, provided the deposit is sent within ten days from the sending of the form.

-– Option C: participation in the Latin course only (from the 7th to the 24th of July), meals, coffee breaks and accommodation as described above (double room), didactic material and excursions: 1680 euros per person; deposit: 900 euros.
+– Option C: all inclusive (course, meals, coffee breaks and accommodation as described above [double room], didactic material and excursions), from the 13th to the 21st of July: 990 euros per person; deposit: 500 euros.

 The videos below contain the voices and the testimonies of some of those who took part in our courses.